 And now the final stage; polishing it all up.

 I also have a kind of epilogue stage, where I give things a final, final polish.
-This is dependent on time, and how much of it I have to spare before the manuscript needs to be sent to my editor.
+This is dependent on time, and how much of it I have to spare before the manuscript needs to be turned in.
 But it's worth it, so I always try to make sure I have enough spare time.

 First, after finishing the revision draft, I leave it for a few days.
 Just close the document, make sure it’s all backed up, then go and work on something else for a while.